athenars-io/rusqttbom/README.md

 The BOM weather data API is used in [this BOM weather site](https://weather.bom.gov.au/).
 Go to this website then enter your suburb / location in the search bar then click on the correct result.
 Take a note of the seven digit *geohash* in the URL in the address bar of your browser.
 This will be used to get data for your location and you need to add this to your `config.toml` file.

 This program is very stable and works well as is.
-I've personnaly been using this for many months and have never had one issue with it.
+I've personally been using this for many months and have never had one issue with it.
 The only issues come from the missing entries from the API itself.
 Sometimes, some values are simply not published from the source.
 Regardless, RusQTTbom will collect and validate whatever data has been publised, and the data as MQTT messages.
 So while there may not be much maintainance, this does not mean it this project is not maintained.
 It just works.
 Other features will come in due course.

 Weather data *observations* are published by RusQTTbom via MQTT and consist of the following values, by the MQTT topics: